nuremics/nuremics/README.md

 ## Usability

-The **applications** built with **NUREMICS®** come with a lean and pragmatic user interface by design.
+The **Apps** built with **NUREMICS®** come with a lean and pragmatic user interface by design.
 No flashy GUI, but instead, the focus is on simplicity and efficiency:

 - An input database that the operator completes by editing configuration files and uploading the required input files and folders.

-- A terminal interface that provides informative feedback at each execution, clearly indicating what the **application** is doing and what actions are expected from the operator.
+- A terminal interface that provides informative feedback at each execution, clearly indicating what the **App** is doing and what actions are expected from the operator.

 - An output database that stores all results in a well-structured and traceable folder hierarchy.